michaelguse/sandbox-preview/README.md

-# sandbox-preview
+# Sandbox Refresh Calculator

-Is an application that helps Salesforce sandbox users to identify what type of sandboxes they have in use and to assist in their release planning efforts, if they need/want to change a sandbox from Preview to Non-Preview or viceversa.
+The sandbox refresh calculator is a website that helps Salesforce customers to identify what __type__ of sandboxes they have in use and to assist in their release planning efforts, if they need/want to change a sandbox from Preview to Non-Preview or viceversa.

 ## Applcation Overview